background preloader

 Venture capital

 In addition to angel investing and other seed funding options, venture capital is attractive for new companies with limited operating history that are too small to raise capital in the public markets and have not reached the point where they are able to secure a bank loan or complete a debt offering.
 In exchange for the high risk that venture capitalists assume by investing in smaller and less mature companies, venture capitalists usually get significant control over company decisions, in addition to a significant portion of the company's ownership (and consequently value).
 Venture capital is also associated with job creation (accounting for 2% of US GDP),[2] the knowledge economy, and used as a proxy measure of innovation within an economic sector or geography.
-Every year, there are nearly 2 million businesses created in the USA, and 600–800 get venture capital funding.
-History[edit] Origins of modern private equity[edit] J.H.
-Early venture capital and the growth of Silicon Valley[edit]
+It is also a way in which public and private sectors can construct an institution that systematically creates networks for the new firms and industries, so that they can progress.
+History[edit] J.H.
+1980s[edit] Funding[edit]

 Related: